Drew Doughty: Stanley Cup titles (2011–2015)

 After recording six goals and 16 assists for 22 points in all 48 games and the defending Stanley Cup champion Kings as a team finished as the fifth seed in the Western Conference in the lockout-shortened 2012–13 season, Doughty and the Kings would make another lengthy playoff run in the 2013 playoffs by defeating the St. Louis Blues in the first round in six games and the San Jose Sharks in seven games before being defeated in the Western Conference Finals by the Presidents' Trophy-winning and eventual Stanley Cup champion Chicago Blackhawks in five games.

-Doughty won his second Stanley Cup championship in 2014 after he and the Kings defeated the San Jose Sharks in seven games in the first round (after initially trailing 3–0 earlier in the series), the Anaheim Ducks in the second round in seven games (after initially trailing 3–2 earlier in the series) and the defending Stanley Cup Champion Chicago Blackhawks in the third round in seven games before eventually defeating the New York Rangers in five games in the Stanley Cup Finals.
+Doughty won his second Stanley Cup championship in 2014 after he and the Kings defeated the San Jose Sharks in seven games in the first round (after initially trailing 3–0 earlier in the series), the Anaheim Ducks in the second round in seven games (after initially trailing 3–2 earlier in the series) and the defending Stanley Cup Champion Chicago Blackhawks in the third round in seven games before eventually defeating the New York Rangers in five games in the Stanley Cup Final.
 In doing so, Doughty (along with teammate Jeff Carter) became the seventh and eighth players in league history to win both an Olympic hockey gold medal and the Stanley Cup in the same year.

 On February 21, 2015 in a 2–1 win against the San Jose Sharks in the 2015 NHL Stadium Series, Doughty played his 500th NHL game.
 Although the defending Stanley Cup champion Kings missed the 2015 playoffs entirely by just four points, Doughty ended the 2014–15 season playing in all 82 contests with seven goals, 39 assists and 46 points and was named a finalist for the James Norris Memorial Trophy for the second time in his career with the award eventually being given to Erik Karlsson of the Ottawa Senators.